Parton distributions need representative sampling: Sampling tests and hopscotch scans

 As an alternative to the red parabola, the actual $\Delta \chi^2$ behavior might have been very irregular, which may happen if NN fits show large deviations from Gaussianity.
 To test which of the two hypotheses is correct, we explicitly computed the $\Delta \chi^2$ at green points, for which the LHAPDF tables are constructed as $f_0 + w_i\, \Delta f_i$, where the real parameter $w_i$ quantifies the displacement on the respective horizontal axis.
 Figure~\ref{fig:parabolas_1} shows these $\Delta \chi^2$ scans for all $N_{\rm eig}$ EV directions.
 In each EV direction, we evaluate $\chi^2$ at 16 green points for a total of 800 points, with Fig.~\ref{fig:parabolas_1} showing only the points with $\Delta \chi^2$ below a few tens.
 We observe that $\Delta\chi^2$ follows regular dependence consistent with a quadratic one along all EV directions.
 However, the minima of the $\chi^2$ are displaced from the central replica along many EV directions.
 Blue curves interpolating the green points are consistent with symmetric parabolas whose minima, $f_{i,\, min}\neq f_0$, are displaced from replica 0 in many EV directions and render negative $\Delta \chi^2_{i,\, min}$ that can be as low as $\approx -40$ (for EV 2).
 The widths of the reconstructed parabolas vary noticeably.
 These observations strongly suggest the regular, quasi-quadratic behavior of $\chi^2$ in the vicinity of the central NNPDF4.0 replica and the existence of a displaced global minimum in parameter space for which the $\chi^2$ is smaller than the value provided by the central replica.
+EV sets and replicas with negative $\Delta \chi^2$ were also pointed out in a thesis by the NNPDF collaboration \cite{Lambri2020Milano}.
+Yet that study did not provide further details, such as regular, approximately Gaussian dependence of $\chi^2$ revealed by the hopscotch scans.

 The hopscotch scan technique explores such low-$\chi^2$ region by focusing on specific QCD cross sections.
-[Finding the displaced global minimum in the whole 50-dimensional space is more computationally expensive, as complexity of combinatorial and geometrical factors increases quickly.]
+[Finding the displaced global minimum in the whole 50-dimensional space is more computationally expensive and beyond our study's scope, as complexity of combinatorial and geometrical factors increases quickly.]
 We draw a low-dimensional ``court'' based on the $\chi^2$ behavior gleaned from the EV direction scans and then repeatedly ``throw a marker'' according to one of the strategies to generate the PDF replicas at points inside the court.